How Does a Premarital Agreement Affect Your Divorce?

 A premarital agreement, or prenup, is a legal contract set up by a couple who intends to marry.
 It can contain a wide range of information, including what happens to individual assets if the couple divorces.

-What Can You Include in a Premarital Agreement?
+What Can You Include in a Prenuptial Agreement?

 A premarital agreement can contain anything you’d like to put in it, but some of the most common items these legal contracts cover include:

-How a Premarital Agreement Affects the Divorce Process
+How a Prenuptial Agreement Affects the Divorce Process

-A premarital agreement can take a divorce one of two ways: it can make it easier or it can make it more complicated.
+A premarital agreement can affect a divorce in one of two ways.
+It can make the process easier.
+Alternatively, it can make it more complicated.

-If you have a premarital agreement in place, you won’t have to negotiate over property division or other issues that the prenup includes.
+If you have a premarital agreement in place, you won’t have to negotiate over property division.
+You also won’t have to negotiate over other issues that the prenup includes.
 You probably won’t need the court to intervene and make decisions on your behalf, either.
 Both of those things save you time and money.

 However, sometimes having a prenup can negatively affect your divorce—such as when one spouse asks the court to reject it.
-This can cause your divorce to take longer than it ordinarily would, and it typically always costs more in legal fees, too.
+This can cause your divorce to take longer.
+It typically costs more in legal fees, too.

 Can You Ask the Court to Reject Your Premarital Agreement?

 You can ask the court to reject your premarital agreement, but you must have a legitimate reason.
-The judge in your case will be the one who determines whether your reason for wanting to abandon the premarital agreement is legitimate.
+The judge in your case will determine if your reason for abandoning the premarital agreement is legitimate.

 In some cases, prenups are actually invalid (and that’s one of the most common reasons people contest them during divorce).